hwayne/learntla-v2/docs/core/concurrency.rst

 .. figure:: img/deadlock.png

-.. note:: All processes finishing (reaching the "Done" state) doesn't cause a deadlock because the pluscal translator inserts an extra "everything's complete and nothing happens" action.
+.. note:: All processes finishing (reaching the "Done" state) doesn't cause a deadlock because the PlusCal translator inserts an extra "everything's complete and nothing happens" action.
 You can see it in the translation as ``Terminating``.

 .. include:: advanced/procedures.rst